Built for machines

 Your agent's new favorite tool

 Structured JSON.
 Schema introspection.
-Dry-run safety rails.
-Three integration levels.
+Git-diff previews.
+Two integration levels: git or CLI.
 Built for the machines that build your software.

 Meet your agent where it is

 Every agent has different capabilities.
-Quonfig works with all of them — from a basic git client to a full MCP-native tool caller.
+Quonfig works with all of them — from editing JSON files directly to a structured CLI that returns parseable output.

 Level 1

-Your agent already knows git.
+Your agent already knows how to edit files.
 That's enough.
-Edit a JSON file, commit, push.
-Pre-receive hooks validate the structure.
+Edit a JSON config, commit the change.
+Validation hooks ensure the structure is correct.
 No CLI needed.

 git-workflow.sh